KarlTheCool/karlthecool.github.io/_posts/2020-06-22-Why do people have to make error urls.markdown

 Chill on the errors when your Javascript doesn't work.
 Randomly when opening a clip in Firefox, the page will load, but then get deleted and replaced with
 "Failed to load module."
 This seems to be related to a part of the CSS not loading properly.
 It's probably just fluke, but fluke happens.
 Given the vagueness of the error, I can assume this is a pretty large "It'll never hit this" try-catch gone wrong.
 Know your catch will be hit, or don't bother putting it in.
-The average person won't really care the alignment is wrong as long as the <Video> tag still works.
+The average person won't really care the alignment is wrong as long as the video tag still works.
 They will definitely care if the entire page deletes itself several times a day.

 Blarg.